laudebugs/kenya-web-project/README.md

    python3 analysis/timeSpent.py
    ```
    ![time spent on site](analysis/graphs/TimeSpentOnWebsite.png)
+We can see that on average, Kenyans spend 7.2682 minutes on a website with the most common time spent on a site being 3 minutes according to the graph above⬆️.
 ### PostScript
 The dataset made available still needs work.
 For instance, comparing the time spent on a particular website with another and doesn't take into account the fact that different websites serve different functions.
 For instance, a person logging into the Kenya Revenue Authority website would perhaps use the site for a specific predertemined use case while a person using YouTube might not have a goal in mind while using the site.
 And therefore, comparing how, for instance, the size of the page corelates with the amount of time spent makes a lot of assumptions such as the function of each site. <br/>

-However, I am glad to make the dataset available, free of use and for more research to be done.
+However, I am glad to make the dataset available, free to use and for more research to be done.
 Especially at a time when the internet is crucial to keep systems moving during Covid-19, we need to examine more closely how Kenyans use the internet.

 ## Future Work
 - [ ] Label each website according to category such as entertainment, utility, education to be able to examine the dataset in more detail.
-- [ ] Analyze how sites in a certain group or category compare with each other
+- [ ] Analyze how sites in a certain group or category compare with each other.